ReunMedia/nanomanager/README.md

 ## Usage

-### Simple Example

-To use Nanomanager, simply create a new instance by passing configuration as constructor parameters.
-Then just call `run()` with request method and body.
-It returns a string that can be outputted to browser.
+To use Nanomanager, create a new instance by passing configuration to constructor and call `run()` which returns a string that can be outputted to browser.

 ```php
 use Reun\Nanomanager\Nanomanager;